dcernst/dcernst.github.io/_posts/2012-08-20-latex-homework-template.md

   1. Daily Homework
   2. Weekly Homework

-I&#8217;ll briefly explain each of these.
+I'll briefly explain each of these.

 # Daily Homework